CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/terraformapply-complete.png)

-22. Navigate to the **microhack-[Deployment_ID]-rg** resource group and go through the resources deployed in the resource group.
+22. Navigate to the **microhack-<inject key="DeploymentID" enableCopy="false"/>-rg** resource group and go through the resources deployed in the resource group.

     ![](media/microhack-rg-verify.png)